SuperMuel/so_insights/ingester/README.md

 ## Introduction

 The SO Insights Ingester is a crucial component of the SO Insights project, designed to collect, process, and store articles from various online sources.
-It performs web searches based on predefined queries and stores them in both MongoDB and Pinecone vector database for efficient retrieval and analysis.
+It performs web searches and RSS feed ingestion based on predefined queries and configurations, storing the results in both MongoDB and Pinecone vector database for efficient retrieval and analysis.

 ## Features

 - Asynchronous web searching using DuckDuckGo
+- RSS feed ingestion
 - Storage in MongoDB for structured data
 - Indexing in Pinecone for vector search capabilities
-- Command-line interface
+- Command-line interface for various operations
-- Watching for tasks and executing them
+- Task watching and execution system

 ## Prerequisites